cfw-guide/ios.cfw.guide/_pages/en_US/troubleshooting.md

 1. When prompted about restoring, tap `OK`
   - This may take some time
   - If it fails, try again from the beginning
-1. When finished, tap `OK` again and your device will restart
+1. When finished, tap `OK` again, and your device will restart
 1. Open the Settings application
 1. Go to `General` -> `Software Update`
 1. Download the software update but **do not install it**